selenized/selenized.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 IDLH = uconvert(u"kg/m^3", 1380u"mg/m^3")
 ```

-We can check if the stack gas concentration at the exit, if it does not exceed the TWA then there is no reason to proceed with the calculations as a worker could work *in the stack* and not exceed the limits, they certainly not exceed the limits after the plume mixed with ambient air.
+We can check if the stack gas concentration at the exit exceeds the TWA.
+If it does not exceed the TWA then there is no reason to proceed with the calculations as a worker could work *in the stack* and not exceed the limits and they certainly would not exceed the limits after the plume mixed with ambient air.

 ```julia